apify/apify-docs/sources/platform/integrations/programming/webhooks/actions.md

 }
 ```

-Notice that `resource` and `eventData` will actually become an object, even though in the template it's a string.

-If the string being interpolated only contains the variable, the actual variable value is used in the payload.
+If the string being interpolated contains only the variable, the actual variable value is used in the payload.
 For example `"{{eventData}}"` results in an object.
-If the string contains more than just the variable, the string value of the variable will occur in the payload:
+If the string contains more than just the variable, the string value of the variable will appear in the payload:

 ```json5
 { "text": "My user id is {{userId}}" }
 { "text": "My user id is abf6vtB2nvQZ4nJzo" }
 ```

-To turn on this new syntax, use **Interpolate variables in string fields** switch within Apify Console.
-In API it's called `shouldInterpolateStrings`.
-The field is always `true` when integrating Actors or tasks.
+To enable string interpolation, use **Interpolate variables in string fields** switch within the Apify Console.
+In JS API Client it's called `shouldInterpolateStrings`.
+This field is always `true` when integrating Actors or tasks.

-#### Payload template example
+### Payload template example

-This example shows how you can use the payload template variables to send a custom object that displays the status of a RUN, its ID and a custom property:
+This example shows how to use payload template variables to send a custom object that displays the status of a run, its ID and a custom property:

 ```json5
 {